How would you (and your kids) like fluffy sourdough pancakes for breakfast every morning?

 I also use a pizza cutter to slice the leftover pancakes into wedges.
 Perfect morning snack or take along treat in the car/stroller.
 My husband and boys enjoy the leftovers plain, straight from the fridge or toasted warm.
-They make an excellent base for nut butter and jam or honey.
+They make an excellent base for coconut butter, nut butter, and jam or honey.

 Fluffy Sourdough Pancakes

 Fluffy and soft in the middle, golden brown and slightly crisp on the outside, these homemade sourdough pancakes are "no wait" because you can use your sourdough discard, already soured and ready to go from its previous feeding!

 - 4 tablespoons grass-fed butter barely melted, or coconut oil or olive oil

 - 2 tablespoons natural sweetener honey, maple syrup, Sucanat, etc.

 - 1 teaspoon vanilla extract optional